ZainabShujat/Btech-blog/content/posts/letter-to-december-2024-self.md

 Dear December 2024 Me,

-If I could sit beside you right now, the first thing I’d do is take your hand.
-Not to comfort you like a child —
-but to remind you that you’re not weak for feeling everything so heavily.

-You don’t know it yet, but you’re carrying a weight that was never yours.
+If I could sit beside you right now, the first thing I’d do is take your hand — not to comfort you like a child, but to remind you that you’re not weak for feeling everything so heavily.
+You don’t know it yet, but you’re carrying a weight that was never yours, and you keep trying to make sense of emotions that were never meant to be handled alone.

-I know you keep telling yourself you’re being dramatic.
-I know you think your sadness is failure.
-I know you believe you’ve “lost your spark,” as if sparks just disappear when life gets too heavy for them to burn.
+You’ve convinced yourself you’re being dramatic.
+You think your sadness is a kind of personal failure.
+You believe you’ve “lost your spark,” as if sparks simply vanish when life becomes too heavy for them to burn.
+But you’re not broken — you’re exhausted.

-You’re not broken.
-You’re exhausted.

 You’re surviving things you didn’t even have the vocabulary for yet.
-You’re waking up each day thinking it’s your fault you can’t feel joy the way you used to.

-But the truth is simple, and I wish you could see it:

-**You’re hurting — and you’re still moving.**
-That alone is strength.

-You think you’re stuck.
+You wake up every day thinking it’s your fault that joy feels so far away, when in reality, you’ve been hurting for a long time and still choosing to move forward.
+That alone says more about your strength than anything else.

-But you’re standing at the edge of a year that will change you in ways you can’t imagine.
+Right now, you feel stuck.
+It doesn’t look like it from the inside, but you’re standing at the beginning of a year that will change you in ways you cannot imagine.
 In a few months, you’ll start choosing yourself again.
-In small ways at first — tiny, quiet acts that won’t even look like healing.
-But they are.

-You’ll step out of situations that drained you.
-You’ll stop blaming yourself for things you didn’t cause.
+Not dramatically, not all at once — but in small, quiet ways that don’t look like healing until much later.
+You’ll step out of situations that drained you, and you’ll stop blaming yourself for things that weren’t your fault.
 You’ll learn what your boundaries feel like.
-You’ll talk.
-You’ll cry.
-You’ll breathe.
+You’ll talk more.
+You’ll cry more.
+You’ll breathe again.

-You’ll start therapy — not because you’re “crazy,” but because you finally want your mind back.
-And it works, slowly, gently, like sunlight after weeks of grey weather.
+And eventually, you’ll start therapy — not because you’re “crazy,” but because you finally want your mind back.
+And slowly, gently, like sunlight after a long stretch of grey days, things begin to make sense again.

-And then, without any dramatic moment or big revelation…
-you find yourself again.
+The best part is that there’s no big turning point.
+No dramatic moment.
+You simply start becoming yourself again.
 You start writing — really writing.
-You start creating.
-You start showing up for yourself.
-Your voice grows clearer.
-Your world grows bigger.

-Your spark — the one you thought was dead — comes back exactly when you stop searching for it.
+You start creating things.
+You begin showing up for yourself in ways you didn’t think you were capable of anymore.
+Your voice grows steadier.
+Your world expands.
+And the spark you were so convinced had disappeared quietly returns, exactly when you stop looking for it.

+There will still be fear.
+You’ll worry about the future — placements, jobs, adulthood, losing your spark, losing time.
+You’ll think life will get too busy for you to remain yourself.
+But here’s what you learn by the end of this year: you’re not running out of time.
+You’re running ahead of it.
+The version of you writing this doesn’t shrink as life gets harder — she expands.
+She carries more, dreams more, feels more grounded.
+She becomes someone you didn’t know you could be.
-I wish I could tell you everything that 2025 holds for you —
-how proud you’ll become of the girl who never stopped trying, even when everything felt pointless.

-You didn’t have the answers.
+I wish I could tell you everything this year holds for you — how proud you’ll be of the version of yourself who just kept trying, even when things felt pointless.
+You didn’t have answers back then.
 You didn’t understand your trauma.
-You didn’t have the clarity.
-But you had courage —
-the quiet kind that doesn’t look like bravery,
-but feels like getting out of bed when your chest hurts.

-And that was enough.

-Because I’m here now.
+You didn’t have clarity.
+But you had courage — not the loud kind, but the quiet, steady kind it takes to get out of bed when your chest is heavy.
+That was enough to get you here.

-On the other side of a year you survived one small step at a time.
+And now I’m standing on the other side of a year you survived one small step at a time — healthier, clearer, softer, wiser, and more myself than I’ve been in a long time.
+You made it through the hardest parts without even knowing they would end.

-Healthier.
-Clearer.
-Softer.
-Wiser.
-More myself than I’ve been in a long time.

-You made it through the worst part without even knowing it would end.

 Thank you for not giving up on us.
-Thank you for walking through the dark so I could stand in the light.

-I won’t forget what you carried.
+Thank you for carrying what you carried.
+Thank you for walking through the dark so I could finally stand somewhere lighter.
+I won’t forget your effort, even the parts you thought didn’t matter.

 With love,
-**Me — at the end of 2025.**
+**Me — at the end of 2025**
 The version of you who finally remembers her own strength.